-Rich Pins can be a little tricky to set up, but they essentially involve adding a bit of code to your website and then entering the link to one of your blog posts into the Rich Pin Validator.
+Rich pins are more eye-catching than non-rich pins because they have a big, bold title underneath the image.
+They can be a little tricky to set up, but the process essentially involves adding a bit of code to your website and then entering the link to one of your blog posts into the Rich Pin Validator.

-12. Write click-worthy, keyword-rich descriptions for your pins.
+12. Write click-worthy, keyword-rich descriptions for each pin.

-Pin descriptions are a great place to incorporate your niche-relevant keywords, which will boost your pins’ ranking in the search.
-To learn more about Pinterest keywords and where to put them, be sure to check out this post.
+Pin descriptions need to be intriguing and click-worthy, and they’re a great place to incorporate more niche-relevant keywords, boosting your pins' ranking in the search.
+To learn more about Pinterest keywords and all the places you should be including them, be sure to check out this post.

 I suggest keeping your pin descriptions between 2-3 sentences long.
 You can also include relevant hashtags that your audience might be searching for on Pinterest for an extra SEO boost.